WWW.SEABEAN.COM HOME PAGE Things That Float MAIN PAGE E-MAIL Contact Info

 The following links-chronology can be followed to inform oneself about the container spill that started it all, but also become informed of oceanic currents and efforts to study them to predict transport and dispersal of a variety of items or matierial inadvertently deposited into the ocean.

-On Dr. Curtis Ebbesmeyer's website: Beachcombers Alert there is a page that has drift model output from OSCURS (Ocean Surface CURrent Simulations) that shows the predicted/actual drift of the duckies lost from a container ship.
+On Dr. Curtis Ebbesmeyer's website: Beachcombers Alert there is a page that has drift model output from OSCURS (Ocean Surface CURrent Simulations) and Beachcomber's Alert Blog that shows the predicted/actual drift rates of oceanic floaters.
 Access the Beachcombers Alert site and click on the "Photos" button.
-From there, click on "North Pacific toy spill"
+From there, click on "Of Shoes And Ships And Rubber Ducks And A Message In A Bottle".

 • Why oceanographers love plastic duckies